Common Questions About

 What other ways can I save for retirement?

-You can still contribute to an Individual Retirement Account (IRA) or other retirement plans while participating in the Secure Retirement Plan (SRP).
-You should consult a financial professional regarding your unique situation, but, in general, participating in this plan will not prevent you from making those types of contributions subject to general IRS provisions.
+You can still contribute to an Individual Retirement Account (IRA) and may be eligible for other retirement plans while participating in the Secure Retirement Plan (SRP).
+You can also consult a financial professional about your unique situation.
+The SRP is strictly employer funded which allows you to participate in an IRA of your choosing.

 What is the Washington State Retirement Marketplace?

 The Washington State Marketplace partners with private financial firms that help individuals save for retirement.
 The IRA options are low-cost for participants and are verified by the state.
-The Retirement Marketplace is strictly voluntary and easy to use.
-The website offers translation in 4 different languages.
+This is strictly voluntary and easy to use.
+The website offers translation in 5 different languages.

 Who decides how my money is invested?

 The investments for the plan are directed by the Trustees and managed by investment professionals to grow over time and add to your retirement savings.
-Investment details are also available on your quarterly and annual benefit statements.
+The SRP uses target date funds to diversify your investments based on your date of birth.

 What if I want to know more details?